Last Updated on July 11, 2023

 Ridgid Tools (Emerson)

 The Ridge Tool Company incorporated in Elyria, Ohio back in 1923.
 It began with the introduction of the now-iconic Ridgid pipe wrench, a tool still in use today.
 In 1966 Ridge Tool Company became part of Emerson Electric.
 To this day, the company still makes press jaws, pipe wrenches, roll grooving tools, threading dies & threaders, pipe cutters, hole-cutting tools, handheld power drives, and pipe bevelers in their Elyria plant.

 Ridgid also makes sectionals, jetters, and FlexShaft drain cleaning equipment at their Orange, VA location.

 As a third-generation manufacturer located in the heart of Wisconsin, Rolair has done nothing but build quality compressors since it began in 1959.

-They assemble all of their belt-driven models, including both portable and stationary air compressors, as well as some of their direct-drives, at Rolair’s facility in Hustisford, WI.
+They assemble all of their belt-driven models, including both portable and stationary air compressors, as well as some of their direct drives, at Rolair’s facility in Hustisford, WI.
 The company assembles over 90% of its compressors in the USA.

 Nearly anytime we bring up what tools are Made in the USA, Snap-on gets mentioned.
 In 1920, Joseph Johnson, an engineer from Milwaukee, and his co-worker, William Seidemann made the very first Snap-on tools.
 They spent weekends using crude bending jigs and pure muscle to fashion two sample sets of five handles and ten sockets.

 Snap-on currently makes many of its ratchets, wrenches, screwdrivers, roller cabinets, sandblasters, and certain diagnostic tools in its Kenosha, WI manufacturing facility.

 Southwire Company had its founding as a manufacturing company in Carrollton, Georgia in 1950.
 They have facilities nationwide with more than 7,000 employees.
 The company produces everything from wire and cable to hand tools and equipment.
 Southwire’s Made In America hand tools program features an extensive line of products made in the USA—part of their commitment to US manufacturing.
 This also includes their Seatek Series, Sumner Manufacturing Co. product line, along with a majority of Southwire extension cords and contractor equipment product categories.

 A recent addition, the Maxis XD1 Extreme Duty Circuit Puller marks one of the company’s latest Made-in-America products.
 They produce that tool in Phoenix, AZ.